Abdur-rahmaanJ/GermLang/README.md

 ## Requirements (Development and Running)

+Certain debugging features are left commented out, so if you are adding features you can comment/uncomment the interpreter print/return statements at the end of interpreter functions as needed.

 - Python3

-Running a Germ program:
+## Running a Germ program

 `py -3 GermLangInterpreter.py FILENAME.germ`

-Certain debugging features are left commented out.

 ## TODO